Relational model: Relational operations

-Users (or programs) request data from a relational database by sending it a query that is written in a special language, usually a dialect of SQL.
-Although SQL was originally intended for end-users, it is much more common for SQL queries to be embedded into software that provides an easier user interface.
-Many Web sites, such as Wikipedia, perform SQL queries when generating pages.
+Users (or programs) request data from a relational database by sending it a query.
+In response to a query, the database returns a result set.

-In response to a query, the database returns a result set, which is just a list of rows containing the answers.
-The simplest query is just to return all the rows from a table, but more often, the rows are filtered in some way to return just the answer wanted.

 Often, data from multiple tables are combined into one, by doing a join.
 Conceptually, this is done by taking all possible combinations of rows (the Cartesian product), and then filtering out everything except the answer.
-In practice, relational database management systems rewrite ("optimize") queries to perform faster, using a variety of techniques.

 There are a number of relational operations in addition to join.
 These include project (the process of eliminating some of the columns), restrict (the process of eliminating some of the rows), union (a way of combining two tables with similar structures), difference (that lists the rows in one table that are not found in the other), intersect (that lists the rows found in both tables), and product (mentioned above, which combines each row of one table with each row of the other).
 Depending on which other sources you consult, there are a number of other operators – many of which can be defined in terms of those listed above.
 These include semi-join, outer operators such as outer join and outer union, and various forms of division.
 Then there are operators to rename columns, and summarizing or aggregating operators, and if you permit relation values as attributes (relation-valued attribute), then operators such as group and ungroup.
-The SELECT statement in SQL serves to handle all of these except for the group and ungroup operators.

 The flexibility of relational databases allows programmers to write queries that were not anticipated by the database designers.
 As a result, relational databases can be used by multiple applications in ways the original designers did not foresee, which is especially important for databases that might be used for a long time (perhaps several decades).
 This has made the idea and implementation of relational databases very popular with businesses.